 Rhododendron 'Deep Rose' Close up of flower

-Rhododendron 'Golden Showers" blooms second week of July
+Rhododendron 'Golden Showers', blooms second week of July.
+Fragrant.

 Rhododendron 'Popsicle' - blooming with Astilbe in early July.

-Rhododendron "Jane Abbott' Hybridized by Vermonter Frank Abbott more than 75 years ago from a cross between the VT native "Mountain Pink", Rhododendron prinophyllum and the "Japanese Azalea", Rhododendron japonicum.
-Very fragrant
+Rhododendron 'Jane Abbott'.
+Hybridized by Vermonter Frank Abbott more than 75 years ago from a cross between the VT native "Mountain Pink", Rhododendron prinophyllum, and the "Japanese Azalea", Rhododendron japonicum.
+Very fragrant and floriferous!

-Rhododendron vaseyi - "Pinkshell Azalea" Endemic to only a few Counties in North Carolina in the appalachian Mountains, between 4,000 to 6,000ft in elevation.
+Rhododendron vaseyi - "Pinkshell Azalea" Endemic to only a few counties in North Carolina high in the appalachian Mountains, between 4,000 to 6,000ft in elevation.
 Perfectly hardy in zone 4 and has never failed to bloom here in over 30years.
+Blooming on the early side - mid to late May.

 Rhododendron vasyei - "Pinkshell Azalea" Close up of flowers